Jenny99-Alca/midterm_project/README.md

         "orders": 52
 }

- The type for both the JSON files are strings.
+ The type for both JSON files are strings.